home . dream info . common dreams . dream dictionary . dream bank . site map . discussion forum . contact us

 Stage 1: You are entering into light sleep.
 This stage is characterized by Non-rapid eye movements (NREM), muscle relaxation, lowered body temperature and slowed heart rate.
 The body is preparing to enter into deep sleep.

 Stage 2: Also characterized by NREM, this stage is characterized by a further drop in body temperature and relaxation of the muscles.
-The body's immune system goes to work on repairing the day's damage, the endocrine glands secrete grown hormone and blood is sent to the muscles to be reconditioned.
+The body's immune system goes to work on repairing the day's damage.
+The endocrine glands secrete growth hormones, while blood is sent to the muscles to be reconditioned.
 In this stage, you are completely asleep.

-Stage 3: Still in the NREM stage, this is a deeper sleep still.
+Stage 3: Still in the NREM stage, this is an even deeper sleep.
 Your metabolic levels are extremely slow.

-Stage 4: In this stage of sleep, your eyes move back and forth erratically.
+Stage 4: In this stage of sleep, your eyes move back and forth erratically as if watching something from underneath your eyelids.
 Referred to as REM sleep or delta sleep, this stage occurs at about 90-100 minutes after the onset of sleep.
 Your blood pressure rises, heart rate speeds up, respiration becomes erratic and brain activity increases.
-Your involuntary muscles also become paralyzed.
+Your involuntary muscles also become paralyzed or immobilized.
 This stage is the most restorative part of sleep.
 Your mind is being revitalized and emotions is being fine tuned.
 The majority of your dreaming occurs in this stage.
+If you are awakened during this stage of sleep, you are more likely to remember your dreams.

-This web site designed and maintained by Dream Moods.
+This web site designed and maintained by Dream Moods, Inc.

 Email the webmaster at dreammoods dot com with questions or comments about this web site.